Why eco-friendly pest control matters: Protecting your home, family and the planet

 Safe for children and pests

 The impact of pesticides on human health can be profound.
-According to Penn State Extension, because all pesticides are biologically active to be effective, they pose potential hazards to humans and animals.
+A Penn State Extension article explains that because all pesticides are biologically active to be effective, they pose potential hazards to humans and animals.
 The EPA states that pesticides like organophosphates and carbamates can affect the nervous system, while others may irritate the skin, eyes or respiratory system.
 Some pesticides are even linked to more severe chronic health effects, including carcinogenic risks and disruptions to the endocrine system.
 The most vulnerable are our young ones and beloved pets, given their still-developing and delicate systems.

 For insight, read: